 - Business trips and cultural programs for conferences.

-Additional service: Our Bhutan specialist and itinerary consultant Ulrike will be happy to provide more in-depth personal assistance in English or German language via social media or over phone.
-You will be thoroughly briefed on different aspects of Bhutanese culture and traditions.
-As co-founder of the Austrian based association Bhutan Network, Ulrike offers visits to projects in Bumthang and she is well connected to rural communnities all over the country.
+Additional services: Our Bhutan specialist, itinerary consultant and social anthropologist Ulli will be happy to provide more in-depth personal assistance in English or German language via social media or phone.
+You will be thoroughly briefed on different aspects of Bhutanese society, culture and traditions.
+As co-founder of the Austrian based association Bhutan Network, Ulrike offers visits to projects in Bhutan, such as the Tang Farmers in Bumthang and KNC in Zhemgang.
+Ulli has excellent contacts to rural communities all over the country.

-Children don’t enjoy sitting in the car for too long and quickly get “dzonged out” by too much sightseeing.
-We offer family-friendly travelling that include activities such as horse riding, rafting, thangka painting, staying on farms with all sorts of farm activities and meeting with local families, visiting schools and interesting projects, hiking through forests and much more!
+Children do not enjoy sitting in the car for long hours and quickly get “dzonged out” by too much sightseeing.
+Our family tours are based on family-friendly slow travel and embrace activities such as horse riding, rafting, thangka painting, basket weaving, pottery, staying on farms with typical farm chores including animals, meeting with local families, visiting schools and interesting projects, forest hikes and much more!
 We also offer utmost flexibility for families where daily activities can be adjusted.

 The only way to experience traditional hospitality and everyday life in Bhutan is by staying with a family.
-We offer homestays in many of the 20 districts.
-How often you would like to book this type of accommodation depends entirely on your interests and expectations.
-Tell us what your minimum requirements are and we will choose the appropriate home for you.
-We have different types of homestays from very traditional farms where facilities are rustic, to upgraded homes with attached bathrooms and hot water.
-Every house has its own specific appeal.
-Our approach is not to standardize but to bring out the best in what is already there.
+We offer homestays in most of the 20 districts.
+How often you choose comfortable hotels or cosy farm/homestays on your trip is entirely up to you.
+Tell us what your minimum requirements are and we will select the perfect home.
+Homes range from very traditional farms where facilities are rustic, to upgraded homes with attached bathrooms and hot water.
+Each house and host family has their own specific appeal and personality.
+Read more about our approach and philosophy under About Us.

 Below you will find tourist sites sorted by region.
 It may help you understand better what you are interested in.
-The list of interesting places can never be complete though.
+The list of interesting places can never be complete and we are constantly developing new interesting programs.
 We are happy to include your own suggestions into your itinerary as long as these activities comply with the rules and regulations for visitors coming to Bhutan.
+We also welcome to publish your trip reports in our Blog or under Testimonials.